Angioplasty and stent placement - carotid artery - discharge

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To lower your chances of this happening:

-Your doctor may recommend that you take aspirin or another medicine called clopidogrel (Plavix) when you go home.
-These medicines keep blood clots from forming in your arteries and in the stent.
-Do NOT stop taking them without talking with your doctor first.
+- Your doctor may ask you to take and/or another medicine called , or another medicine, when you go home.
+These medicines keep your blood from forming clots in your arteries and in the stent.
+Do not stop taking them without talking with your doctor first.